lucaslazarinii/lucaslazarinii/README.md

 ### Hello there!

-I am a Software Developer Student with skills in web application development.
-I am committed to learning and applying best practices to scale, architect and maintain quality systems in critical environments.
+I am a Software Developer and student, passionate about understanding the inner workings of technologies and the reasons behind the solutions adopted.

 🔧 My stack: